-The latest government workforce data, as of end of December 2021, shows a positive increase in the percentage of women making up the Core-STEM workforce at 26.7% of the total, up from 25.6% in 2020.
+The latest government workforce data as of end of Dec 2021 shows a positive increase in the percentage of women making up the Core-STEM workforce at 26.6% of the total, up from 24.4% in 2020.

-The percentage of women in Core-STEM roles varies according to sector however.
-For example, women IT Professionals currently account for 21.5% of the tech workforce, while women engineers account for just 12.5%.
+The percentage of women in Core-STEM roles varies according to sector, however.
+For example, women IT Professionals currently account for 21.0% in the tech workforce, while women engineers account for just 12.5%.

-The relationship between employment patterns and the pandemic is not clear, but WISE members have posited several reasons for improvements to diversity.
-They include improvements to flexible working; an increase in job moves; and more people looking to future-proof their careers following furlough or redundancy.
+The relationship between employment patterns and the pandemic is not clear, but WISE members have posited several reasons for the increase.
+These include improvements to flexible working; an increase in job moves; and more people looking to future-proof their careers following furlough or redundancy.

 A note on data sources